-Some of the bigger hotels are luxurious and newly renovated, with magnificent reception and dining halls, swimming pools and gardens and several offer extras such as Ayuvedic massages and spa treatments.
+Some of the hotels used are bigger, luxurious and newly renovated, with magnificent reception and dining halls, swimming pools and gardens.
+Several offer extras such as Ayuvedic massages and spa treatments.
 All hotel rooms have private bathroom with loo and shower or bath.
 Hot / running water and electricity is reliable in most, although bear in mind that services in rural India are not as reliable or sophisticated as in the west and occasionally supplies may be limited or interrupted.
 When camps are set up, large, round, walk-in tents are used with comfortable camp beds, bed-side tables and fold up chairs or stools provided.
-There is a separate portable shower and loo unit(s) shared between guests and sometimes the camp is set up in the ramparts of an ancient fort or building so there will be a good water supply and flush loos nearby.
+Camps have a separate portable shower and loo unit(s) shared between guests and sometimes the camp is set up in the ramparts of an ancient fort or building so there will be a good water supply and flush loos nearby.
 Rates assume twin-shared accommodation but single rooms / tents are usually possible at a supplement.
-If you are travelling alone you will need to book a single room (and pay the supplement) unless you are prepared to share with another guest AND we definitely have someone to share with you.
+Note that if you are travelling alone you will need to book a single room (and pay the supplement) unless you are prepared to share with another guest AND there is definitely someone to share with you.
 MEALS The food on the rides is good and great care is taken in its preparation.
 Meals are a combination of local and European food, with spicy local dishes toned down to suit western palates.
 The day may start with a breakfast of cereal or porridge, toast and eggs if you wish, served with tea, coffee or fruit juice.
-Lunch, is often a hot buffet-style picnic whilst you are out riding, with a choice of local dishes such as soup, rice and various curries, samosas, chapattis and lentil dahl.
+Lunch is often a hot buffet-style picnic out riding, with a choice of local dishes such as soup, rice and various curries, samosas, chapattis and lentil dahl.
 It is generally served from a table, then eaten seated on small fold-up chairs set around a large picnic mat.
-Dinner, again often buffet style, is a chance to taste some of the more elaborate specialities of the region and is either eaten at your hotel, or when camping, at a long table or around a camp fire.
-Some bottled mineral water is included (one bottle per person per day - the limit is to discourage waste and that it is used, rather than being thrown if slightly warm for example!) and further supplies as well as beer, wine and a selection of soft drinks can be bought for an extra charge.
+Dinner, again often buffet style, is a chance to taste some of the more elaborate specialities of the region and is either eaten at your hotel, or when camping, at a long table or around a campfire.
+Some bottled mineral water is included (one bottle per person per day - the limit is to discourage waste and that it is used, rather than thrown if slightly warm for example!) and further supplies as well as beer, wine and a selection of soft drinks can be bought for an extra charge.
 Although Indian wine is not the best and is quite expensive, the local beers are excellent!

 WEATHER

 Rides are run during Rajasthan's winter and spring months.
 December and January are winter and days are usually dry, sunny and, except in windy weather, warm enough for shirtsleeves with average daytime temperatures in the 20s C. It can be cold at night however, particularly in the desert, with temperatures sometimes dropping to freezing.
 March is the start of spring and hot weather usually sets in towards the end of March / April.
 In early March days are warm to hot, although you may need a light pullover at night.
 October is usually quite hot

 WHAT TO BRING

 We will send you a list when you book

 ITINERARIES

 Various itineraries are offered from set dates and tailor-made rides can be arranged on request to suit.
-A brief summary of the rides can be found below but please contact us for detailed day by day itineraries of each individual ride.
-Please note that several itineraries include sightseeing and visits before or after the riding to make a more complete program.
-It usually possible to cut some of the extra days if, for instance, you have already visited the Taj Mahal.
-Please contact us to discuss your preferences.
+Below is a brief summary of the rides, please contact us for detailed day by day itineraries.
+Most itineraries include sightseeing and visits before or after riding; if necessary it is usually possible to cut some of the extra days if, for instance, you have already visited the Taj Mahal.
+Please contact us to discuss.